auygur/Algorithms/Boosting - LS Classifier/README.md

 #### Part A

-The implemented boosted LS classifier was ran for T = 1,500 rounds.
-The training and testing error of f_boost(t) for t = 1, ..., T was visualized.
+The implemented boosted LS classifier is ran for T = 1,500 rounds.
+The training and testing error of f_boost(t) for t = 1, ..., T is visualized below:

 <p align="center">
   <img src="images/partA.JPG"/>